UMAprotocol/UMIPs/UMIPs/add_iFarm_Price_ID.md

 The DVM currently does not support the iFARM/USD and USD/iFARM price identifiers.

-Harvest Finance tokenized is profit sharing pool for FARM as an interest bearing receipt iFARM.
+Harvest Finance tokenized its profit sharing pool for FARM as an interest bearing receipt iFARM.
 Users that tokenized FARM in our vaults receive a corresponding “i” denominated token in return that represents their vault position.
 These iFARM tokens compound interest while remaining in the users wallet to be held, exchanged for other assets or staked on other platforms.
 Many of our users would like to borrow against their iFARM positions as collateral to borrow other cryptocurrencies.
 At the time of writing, Harvest Finance has $534 million in TVL with FARM/iFARM representing approximately $150M in TVL.

 **FARM**
 -"A key innovation of the $FARM token is that it entitles holders to a performance fee (currently 30%) taken from Harvest's yield farming strategies."
 View[FARM tokenomics on Wiki](https://farm.chainwiki.dev/en/supply)